 The feds didn’t mince words when they leveled charges against Houston billionaire Robert Brockman, who is accused of taking $2 billion through an elaborate scheme.
 (The Houston Chronicle)

 Tracy Ford doesn’t mince words explaining his motivations for lobbying to get high school football players back on the field.
-(Rome News-Tribune)
+(The Seattle Times)